 The soup is quick to make, yummy and a great way to get kids to eat vegetables.

-Serve the soup with some sourdough bread or focaccia to sop up the last of those delicious juices.
+Serve the soup with some homemade Italian bread or focaccia to sop up the last of those delicious juices.

 Other vegan recipes to try